Haselnussbomber/Juwe/README.md

 # Juwe
-Juwe is a modification for the Jewelcrafting Trade Skill Window.
-It shows the stats of a gem instead of its name.
+Juwe modifies the Recipe List and Auction House to replace gem names with their corresponding stats.
 There is also a small [ J ] button which toggles the functionality to show the original gem names again.

 ## Preview